esp-rs/espflash/cargo-espflash/README.md

 ## Package Metadata

-You're able to specify paths to bootloader and partition table files ands image format in your package's Cargo metadata for per-project configuration:
+You're able to specify paths to bootloader and partition table files and image format in your package's Cargo metadata for per-project configuration:

 ```toml
 [package.metadata.espflash]